Improve Your Fertility With Preconception Care

 Although this is not widely known to most, your weight might be the reason for your inability to conceive.
 Use the following tips about weight to support your reproductive health and fertility.

-One of the best ways to increase your chance of conception is to obtain your best fertility weight.
+One of the best ways to increase your chance of getting pregnant is to be at your best fertility weight.

-Your BMI or body mass index indicates how much fat the body has based upon weight and height.
+Your BMI or body mass index is an approximate measure of your fat mass based upon weight and height.

-An optimal BMI falls between 19 and 25.
+An optimal BMI falls between 19 and 25 for a woman.
 Anything outside of this range indicates that you are either underweight or overweight.
+When it comes to fertility - a BMI close to 25 is considered optimal.

 If you are underweight or overweight, ask your naturopath for recommendations on how to gain or lose weight in a healthy manner whilst improving your fertility.

 Did you know that extra body fat increases your oestrogen levels and this is true for both men and women?
-Excess estrogen can throw the menstrual cycle out of balance and cause a relative lack of progesterone.
+Excess estrogen can throw the menstrual cycle out of balance and worsen endometriosis and fibroids.

 You may be surprised to hear, that your partners weight also has an impact on your ability to conceive.
-If he is over weight – he too can produce too much oestrogen, which can affect his fertility.
+If he is overweight – he too can produce too much oestrogen, which can affect his libido and sperm quality.

 There are healthy, natural ways to lose or gain weight.
 Do not take over the counter pills that can harm your body.
-Taking drastic measures such as this makes it harder to conceive and have a healthy pregnancy.
+Taking drastic measures can make it harder to conceive and have a healthy pregnancy.

 Preparing for pregnancy before conception has been shown to result in healthier, brighter and happier babies, born with fewer malformations.